hyperledger-archives/transact/docs/source/application_developer_guide.rst

 Writing A Sabre Smart Contract
 ==============================
-The Saber Smart Contracts use a similar API to the Sawtooth transaction processor API.
+The Sabre Smart Contracts use a similar API to the Sawtooth transaction processor API.
 If you are unfamiliar, please take a look at https://sawtooth.hyperledger.org/docs/core/nightly/master/sdks.html.